What is disaster recovery (DR)?

 Disaster recovery (DR) is an organization's ability to respond to and recover from an event that negatively affects business operations.
-The goal of DR methods is to enable the organization to regain use of critical systems and IT infrastructure as soon as possible after a disaster occurs.
-To prepare for this, organizations often perform an in-depth analysis of their systems and create a formal document to follow in times of crisis.
+The goal of DR is to reduce downtime, data loss and operational disruptions while maintaining business continuity.
+To prepare for this, organizations often perform an in-depth analysis of their systems and IT infrastructure and create a formal document to follow in times of crisis.
 This document is known as a disaster recovery plan.

 What is a disaster?

 The practice of DR revolves around events that are serious in nature.
-These events are often thought of in terms of natural disasters, but they can also be caused by systems or technical failure or by humans carrying out an intentional attack.
-They are significant enough to disrupt or completely stop critical business operations for a period of time.
-Types of disaster include:
+These events are often thought of in terms of natural disasters, but they can also be caused by systems or technical failure, human errors, or intentional attacks.
+These events are significant enough to disrupt or completely stop critical business operations for a period of time.
+Types of disasters include the following:

 Why is disaster recovery important?

-Disasters can inflict many types of damage with varying levels of severity, depending on the scenario.
+Disasters can inflict damage with varying levels of severity, depending on the scenario.
 A brief network outage could result in frustrated customers and some loss of business to an e-commerce system.
 A hurricane or tornado could destroy an entire manufacturing facility, data center or office.

-Additionally, many businesses are required to create and follow plans for disaster recovery, business continuity and data protection in order to meet compliance regulations.
-This is particularly important for organizations operating in financial, healthcare, manufacturing and government sectors.
-Failure to have DR procedures in place can result in legal or regulatory penalties, so understanding how to comply with resiliency standards is important.
+- Help with compliance regulations.
+Many businesses are required to create and follow plans for disaster recovery, business continuity and data protection to meet compliance regulations.
+This is particularly important for organizations operating in the financial, healthcare, manufacturing and government sectors.
+Failure to have DR procedures in place can result in legal or regulatory penalties, so understanding how to comply with resilience standards is important.

-Thinking about disasters before they happen and creating a plan for how to respond can provide many benefits.
+- Emergency preparedness.
+Thinking about disasters before they happen and creating a response plan can provide many benefits.
 It raises awareness about potential disruptions and helps an organization to prioritize its mission-critical functions.
 It also provides a forum for discussing these topics and making careful decisions about how to best respond in a low-pressure setting.
+While preparing for every potential disaster might seem extreme, the COVID-19 pandemic illustrated that even scenarios that seem farfetched can happen.
+For example, businesses with emergency measures to support remote work had a clear advantage over other companies when stay-at-home orders were enacted during the pandemic.

 What is the difference between disaster recovery and business continuity?

-On a practical level, DR and business continuity are often combined into a single corporate initiative and even abbreviated together as BCDR, but they are not the same thing.
+On a practical level, DR and business continuity are often combined into a single corporate initiative and even abbreviated together as BCDR, but they aren't the same thing.
 While the two disciplines have similar goals relating to an organization's resilience, they differ greatly in scope.

 BC is a proactive discipline intended to minimize risk and help ensure the business can continue to deliver its products and services no matter the circumstances.
-It focuses especially on how employees will continue to work and how the business will continue operations while a disaster is occurring.
-BC is also closely related to business resilience, crisis management and risk management, but each of these has different goals and parameters.
+It focuses especially on how employees continue to work and how the business continues operations while a disaster is occurring.
+BC is also closely related to business resilience, crisis management and risk management, but each of these disciplines has different goals and parameters.

 Elements of a disaster recovery strategy